gbibeaul/blog-perso/content/build-deploy-a-vercel-api.md

 ### **Vercel Serverless Functions**

 [Vercel](https://vercel.com/), the company behind [Next.js](https://nextjs.org/) and the [SWR fetching library](https://github.com/vercel/swr), has a nice serverless offering.
-They recently came out with 0 configuration deployments.
+They recently came out with zero configuration deployments.
 These deployments open the door to really fast project setup and deployments.
 Today in this first tutorial we will cover how to set up a Typescript REST API using Vercel Serverless Functions with minimal overhead.

 ### **Setting up**